garrandall/popular-music-data/tracks/power-is-power-sza-the-weeknd-travis-scott.md

 Breathe, feel the air that I breathe (Yeah)
-Air that I, air that I breathe (Ooh)
+Air that I, air that I breathe (Oh)
 Who's hotter?
-Been a monster with a crown (Ooh) Soul-swapper, high water, keep your head up, you might drown (Ooh) Hit as well, it's way colder, by the day, we count it down Been around, just been waitin' up, she gon' come around I took a drag, bust it out the gate, smile lil baby, slay
+Been a monster with a crown (Oh) Soul-swapper, high water, keep your head up, you might drown (Oh) Hit as well, it's way colder, by the day, we count it down Been around, just been waitin' up, she gon' come around I took a drag, bust it out the gate, smile lil baby, slay